Polynomial basins of infinity: Model maps in the basin of infinity

+We now define a sort of inverse procedure, which we call {\em gluing}.
+For each $i = 1, \ldots, r$, choose any pointed model map

-be {\em any} pointed local model map of degree $k$ over $(X,x,\omega_X)$.
-The restrictions of $p$ and of $f$ to the outer annuli of $Y$ and of $Z$, respectively, are covering maps of degree $k$ onto the outer annulus of $X$, so there is a unique conformal isomorphism identifying these annuli which sends $y$ to $z$ and which identifies their outer boundaries.
-This isomorphism identifies $\eta$ and $\mu$, so the Riemann surface $\{G>t\} \cup Y$ becomes a horizontal translation surface.
-The original height function $G$ extends down over $Y$ to a height function $\tilde{G}: \{G>t\} \cup Y \to \R$, and the map $f|\{G>t\}$ extends holomorphically to
+of degree $k_i$ over the given base $(X_i, x_i, \omega_{X_i}, C_{X_i})$.
+The restrictions of $p_i$ and of $f_i$ to the outer annuli of $Y_i$ and of $Z_i$, respectively, are covering maps of degree $k_i$ onto the outer annulus of $X_i$.
+There is a unique conformal isomorphism identifying these annuli which sends $y_i$ to $z_i$ and pulls $\omega_{Z_i}$ back to $\eta_i$ on the outer annulus.
+Via these identifications, we form a new Riemann surface